patrick-5546/notes/docs/reference/mkdocs.md

 The Materials for MkDocs documentation gives an example deploy workflow.
 I modified it slightly to properly support page revision times using [mkdocs-git-revision-date-localized-plugin](#plugins).
+I also used encrypted secrets to
+[use Google Analytics](https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-analytics/#google-analytics) without exposing the key.

 ??? quote "Deploy workflow for this project"